 ECS SRIA annual edition

-Each year, an Electronic Components and Systems (ECS) Strategic Research and Innovation Agenda (ECS-SRIA) is developped by the experts of the ECS community, coordinated by the three industry associations: AENEAS, EPoSS and Inside.
+Each year, an Electronic Components and Systems (ECS) Strategic Research and Innovation Agenda (ECS-SRIA) is developed by more than 300 experts of the ECS community, coordinated by the three industry associations: AENEAS, EPoSS and Inside.
 It is an open, living and funding-programme agnostic document, reporting the industry objectives, the societal benefits and the strategic advantages for Europe, for the next 10-15 years.

-The Electronic Components & Systems (ECS) Strategic Research and Innovation Agenda (SRIA) 2023 final edition was published on 13 December 2022 by the three Industry Associations AENEAS, EPoSS, and Inside.
-It has been developed by more than 300 experts throughout Europe.
+The Electronic Components & Systems (ECS) Strategic Research and Innovation Agenda (SRIA) 2023 amendment was published on 7 November 2023 by the three Industry Associations AENEAS, EPoSS, and Inside.

-The ECS-SRIA 2023 is the reference document for KDT Work Programme 2023 and for the EUREKA Clusters (e.g. Xecs), and it can inspire other EU programmes.
+The ECS-SRIA 2023 is the reference document for Chips JU Work Programme 2024 and for the EUREKA Clusters (e.g. Xecs), and it can inspire other EU programmes.

 This is the draft of the seventh edition of the ECS Strategic Research and Innovation Agenda (ECS SRIA) presented by the three industry associations on 27 November 2023.